 Teasing Creator: Mark Ruffalo, known for accidentally spoiling stuff about these movies, went on The Tonight Show to share the title...
 Which was censored for the broadcast.
 Following this, he went all-out and described an action sequence which was almost entirely censored while he hammed it up on the stage.

 In the script, Tony performed his Heroic Sacrifice in complete silence.
-Just a few months before release, the Russos figured that a character known for constantly quipping should say something at that moment, and it was editor Jeff Ford who had the obvious-in-retrospect idea of making it a retort to Thanos's "I am inevitable" refrain that also tied into the famous final line of the first MCU film.
+Just a few months before release, the Russos figured that a character known for constantly quipping should say something at that moment (with one suggestion being “you are so fucked”), and it was editor Jeff Ford who had the obvious-in-retrospect idea of making it a retort to Thanos's "I am inevitable" refrain that also tied into the famous final line of the first MCU film.

 Also, the line "I love you 3000" was originally written as "Love you tons".
 You can thank Robert Downey Jr. for the word change, since that is what his children actually say to him in real life.note Which means that the fact that all the Marvel movies total up to 3000 minutes is just an amazing coincidence.